reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 The JPQL syntax allows us to change the underlying database while the query stays the same.

 ### Named Method Queries
-The Spring framework provides one more feature regarding queries.
+Spring framework provides one more feature regarding queries.
 We can build queries by setting the method name in a specific format:
 ```java
 @Repository
 public interface BookRepository extends JpaRepository<Book, Long> {